janis-me/themed/README.md

 pnpm add @janis.me/themed
 ```

-you can also just copy the stuff in `packages/themed` if you prefer.

 ### React

 For react, install `@janis.me/react-themed` and place a <ThemeProvider> at the app level of your app.
 You can then use the `useTheme` hook to retrieve/update it.
 All utility methods are also exported from `@janis.me/react-themed/js`.